devi-harikaa/LIBRARY-MANAGEMENT/README.md

 # Project Overview

 This Python project is a simple Library Management System that uses MySQL as the backend database.
-The project allows users to manage library operations such as issuing and returning books and provides an admin panel to view, edit, or delete records.
-This system is designed for small to medium-sized libraries and is built as a college project for SRM University Delhi-NCR.
+The project allows users to manage library operations such as issuing and returning books and provides an admin panel to view, edit, or delete records. .

 # Features